SAP/ui5-typescript/beta-statement.md

 1. Right now, deprecated APIs are still contained in the type definitions.
 In favor of cleaner usage we might decide to completely omit older deprecated APIs from the type definitions.
 However, to not force adapting new applications, we would likely do this only for APIs that have been deprecated for a long time already, like e.g. since UI5 1.84 or earlier.
 We do not intend to also remove newer APIs at a later stage.
 At least for the foreseeable time, such a removal would only happen *before* the end of the beta phase.

     * A change would mean that you have to adapt code using very old deprecated APIs to use any newer replacements.
+    * UPDATE: we will likely keep them and only remove them when they are also removed from UI5.

 1. Enums are declared in an asymmetric way in the UI5 type definitions: where UI5 APIs expect enums, real TypeScript enums AS WELL AS strings (the enum keys) are allowed.
 This reflects how enums are typically used in application code.
 However, where UI5 APIs return enums, according to the type definitions they ONLY return the real TypeScript enum entities, not strings.